KonuTech/mlops-zoomcamp-project/README.md

 ## Dataset

 The dataset used to feed the MLOps pipeline has been scraped from [otomoto.pl](https://www.otomoto.pl/).
-It contains data of used cards offers from the following [manufacturers](https://github.com/KonuTech/mlops-zoomcamp-project/blob/main/data/metadata/manufacturers.txt) .
-The dataset is updated (scraped) weekly and is characterized by the following [features](https://github.com/KonuTech/mlops-zoomcamp-project/blob/main/data/metadata/header_en.txt) .
+It contains data of used car offers from the following [manufacturers](https://github.com/KonuTech/mlops-zoomcamp-project/blob/main/data/metadata/manufacturers.txt).
+The dataset is updated (scraped) weekly and is characterized by the following [features](https://github.com/KonuTech/mlops-zoomcamp-project/blob/main/data/metadata/header_en.txt).
 The data used for training is available at the following [public GCP URL](https://storage.googleapis.com/mlops-zoomcamp/data/training/offers.csv) (offers.csv file of 85MB).
 Before training the data was [cleaned and preprocessed](https://github.com/KonuTech/mlops-zoomcamp-project/blob/main/training/otomoto_training.py).
 Feature enginering was also applied.

 ## MLOps pipeline